UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     ![Save number of instances for the scale set](images/azs-browser-button-save-instance-count.png)

-> [!Note]
-> A prompt will notify you once the configuration has been updated.
+4. A prompt will notify you once the configuration has been updated.

 ## Feedback